Colleges of the University of Oxford: Arms and colours

-Heads of Houses
+Heads of houses

-The senior member of each college is an officer known generically as the Head of House.
+The senior member of each college is an officer known generically as the head of house.
 Their specific title varies from college to college as indicated in the list below.
-While the Head of House will usually be an academic, it is not uncommon for a person to be appointed who has had a distinguished career outside academic circles.
+While the head of house will usually be an academic, it is not uncommon for a person to be appointed who has had a distinguished career outside academic circles.

-For a list of current Heads of Houses, see Heads of Houses.
+For a list of current heads of houses, see list of heads of houses of the University of Oxford.